Bigg Boss 13 Elimination: Shocking! Mahira Sharma Safe; Abu Or Dey - Who Might Get Evicted?

 Abu & Dey Might Get Eliminated!

 Well, as per our prediction, if there is double eviction, it will be Abu and Dey, who will be leaving the show.
-And, if it is single elimination, it will be Fi-fi aka Abu.
 Paras is giving content and hence there is no chance of his elimination.

-Fans Comments: Abu To Be Eliminated!
+Fans Comments: Abu Or Dey Might Be Eliminated!

 Well, audiences also feel the same!
-There are also reports that there will be only single elimination this weekend.
 Take a look at a few comments.

-@IamAshokOdii: I knew it #BB13 will not Evict #MahiraSharma that Early, Unke liye Jabaan ki koi keemat nai hai.
-Twits ke naam par Apni manmani karte hai bas!
-So #AbuMalik and #SidharthDey will evict on Monday!#BiggBoss #BiggBoss13 #BB13 #WeekendKaVaar."

-"#AbuMalik was not entertainer so it is obvious that he is going to be eliminated.
-Parash is still running show with #SiddharthShukla so he will safe and #SiddharthDey will get eliminated."
+Abhishek Joshi: #AbuMalik was not entertainer so it is obvious that he is going to be eliminated.
+Parash is still running show with #SiddharthShukla so he will safe and #SiddharthDey will get eliminated.

 BiggBoss_Tak👁